google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-media-updates.md

 state-of-the-art video codec, VP9.
 Chrome 70 adds an AV1 decoder to Chrome Desktop x86-64 based on the [official bitstream specification].
 At this time, support is limited to “Main” [profile 0] and does not include encoding capabilities.
-The supported container is [MP4 (ISO-BMFF)] (see [From raw video to web ready] for a brief explanation of containers).
+The supported container is MP4 ([ISO-BMFF]) (see [From raw video to web ready] for a brief explanation of containers).

 To try AV1:

 - Go to the [YouTube TestTube page].
-- Select "Prefer AV1 for SD" or "Always Prefer AV1" to get the desired resolution AV1.
+- Select "Prefer AV1 for SD" or "Always Prefer AV1" to get the desired AV1 resolution.
 Note that at higher resolutions, AV1 is more likely to experience playback performance issues on some devices.
 - Try playing YouTube clips from the [AV1 Beta Launch Playlist].
-- Confirm the codec av01 in "Stats for nerds"
+- Confirm the codec av01 in "Stats for nerds".

 <figure>
   <img src="/web/updates/images/2018/09/stats-for-nerds-featuring-av1-in-youtube.png"